Pankajtanwarbanna/pankajtanwarbanna/articles/scalability-challenge-how-to-remove-duplicates-in-a-large-data-set-100m.md

 date: '2021-03-08'
 tags: ['system design']
 draft: false
-summary: 'Dealing with large datasets is often daunting.
-With limited computing resources, particularly memory, it can be challenging to perform even basic tasks like counting distinct elements, membership check, & filtering duplicate elements.'
+summary: Dealing with large datasets is often daunting.
+With limited computing resources, particularly memory, it can be challenging to perform even basic tasks like counting distinct elements, membership check, & filtering duplicate elements.
 author: the2ndfloorguy
 ---